F-Hauri/bashProfiler/README.md

 Bug
 ---

 Childs are not profiled, nor sumarized.
-The only argument `w' let you precise a max wait time until all childs finish (my loop could maybe be replaced by `wait' builtin, but it's not well tested.).
+The only argument `-w` let you precise a max wait time until all childs finish (my loop could maybe be replaced by `wait` builtin, but it's not well tested.).

 Sample run
 ----------